postlogist/course_pan/installation/README.md

 While installing R, it is not recommended to enable *localized message translations*.
 Otherwise you'll need to fix R configuration file to switch software output back to english.
 If this is the case, open the file:
 `<path-to-R-installation>\etc\Rconsole` in a plain text editor (e.g. notepad) and specify: `language=en` in `## Language for messages` section at the end of that file.

-After installation, start RStudio, open the [install_packages.R](install_packages.R) file and press the **Source** button on RStudio toolbar.
+After installation, start RStudio, open the [install_packages_full.R](install_packages_full.R) file and press the **Source** button on RStudio toolbar.
 Fast Internet connection is required to download packages.
 Instead of installing everything at once, you can also install packages later as needed for running examples or your own scripts.

 # RStudio configuration